 Even though we humans are very different from ants, structures for us are equally important and through history we have understood how to take care about different situations, since we have learnt that non-structure easily leads to chaos.
 Architecture (for both the product and the locations for the people developing and producing it), organisational structure (one for stability and if new products another one is needed as well) and the structure we get when we are planning the activities, have been used by our ancestors for several millenniums.
-All this structures are realized from a top-down approach, especially evident if the organisation is into new product development.
+All these structures are realized from a top-down approach, especially evident if the organisation is into new product development.
 The difference regarding structure between ants and us, is that the rules for ants are pre-programmed, but we humans can think ourselves, which gives us the possibility to make any structure.
-But still we are not machines or computers, which means that if we aim for efficiency and effectiveness in our organisations, we need to be careful, so we only make structures that are appropriate for our own limitations.
-See this blog post regarding for example respect, Miller’s law, Chinese whispers and the magic numbers 5, 15 and 150 in human science.
+But still, we are not machines or computers, which means that if we aim for efficiency and effectiveness in our organisations, we need to be careful, so we only make structures that are appropriate for our own limitations.
+See this blog post regarding for example respect, Miller’s magical number seven, Chinese whispers and the other magic numbers 15 and 150 in human science.

 If we look at the size of an organisation, the organisational structure is less important if the organisation is small.
 But, if we look at architecture for our product or service and the planning of it, these structures are equally important, no matter if the organisation is only one person or millions.
 The architecture can though be affected of the organisational structure, see this blog post about Conway’s law in human science.

 Common sense: Planning need to be done top-down

 No matter size of an initiative, or an initial activity, a planning needs to be done top-down, in order to make smaller activities.
 In an easy context, we do not need new knowledge, so it is just to divide into smaller activities, solve them one by one, and aggregate them to a whole.